stellar-admin/website/input/docs/introduction.md

 ## Introduction

-StellarAdmin is a framework for ASP.NET Core that allows you to create admin screens for your application rapidly.
+StellarAdmin is a framework for ASP.NET Core that allows you to rapidly create admin screens for your application.

 ## Intended use